marcossanhudo/Practice/Contact Book/Java CLI/README.md

-English (United States) version first
+English (United States) version first.
+Versão portuguesa (Brasil) mais abaixo.

 ## English (United States)
 All dates and times are (and have always been) in Brasília Time (UTC -3h).